 Safety is challenging in any mental health setting, and this has been no exception for EPUT and its predecessors.
 We have been on a journey of improvement with patient safety and have made some good progress.
+A 1 year progress report is published in the January 2022 board papers.
 On behalf of the whole Executive Team and the Trust Board, our thanks goes to all of our staff for the dedication they have shown in supporting this vital agenda.